 Enhances customer satisfaction

 Empathy in customer service is essential for customer satisfaction, as it helps customers feel valued.
-For instance, when a customer service representative demonstrates empathy through reassurance, it can turn a negative experience into a positive one.
-Consequently, it can diffuse tension and create a positive perception that leaves the customer feeling satisfied.
+For instance, when a customer service representative demonstrates customer service empathy through reassurance, it can turn a negative experience into a positive one.

 Strengthens customer relationships